guerrerocarlos/stream-cipher/README.md

 Cipher and decipher streams 'on the fly' while keeping each byte position.

-Specially designed to encrypt *Range-aware* content.
+Specially designed for Amazon S3 ranged GETs.

 API
 ===